 - Communication with the growth share recipients about the tax reporting and payment implications.

 Rate of capital gains tax payable on sale of the growth share

-Providing shares to employees as growth shares can qualify for entrepreneurs’ relief.
-However the qualifying conditions for entrepreneurs’ relief will have to be met.
+Providing shares to employees as growth shares can qualify for Business Assets Disposal Relief (entrepreneurs’ relief).
+However the qualifying conditions for Business Assets Disposal Relief (entrepreneurs’ relief) will have to be met.